MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-configure-ha.md

 # Configure Always On Availability Group for SQL Server on Linux

-You can configure Always On availability group for SQL Server on Linux.
+You can configure an Always On availability group for SQL Server on Linux.
 There are two architectures for availability groups.
-A *high availability* architecture uses a cluster manager to provide improved business continuity.
+A *high availability* (HA) architecture uses a cluster manager to provide improved business continuity.
 This architecture can also include read-scale replicas.
-This document explains how to create the availability group high availability architecture.
+This document explains how to create the availability group HA architecture.

 You can also create a *read-scale* availability group without a cluster manager.
 This architecture only provides read-only scalability.
-It does not provide high availability.
+It does not provide HA.
 To create a read-scale availability group, see [Configure read-scale availability group for SQL Server on Linux](sql-server-linux-availability-group-configure-rs.md).

 [!INCLUDE [Create Prereq](../includes/ss-linux-cluster-availability-group-create-prereq.md)]